Justice League: Justice League International and its spin-offs (1986–1996)

 The 1986 company-wide crossover "Legends" concluded with the formation of a new Justice League.
 The new team was dubbed the "Justice League," then "Justice League International" (JLI) and was given a mandate with less of an American focus.
 The Justice League International was recognized by the United Nations as a political entity and established "embassies" all over the world.
 The new series was character-driven and had a quirky, humorous tone which proved popular with readers.
-Numerous spin-off teams such as Justice League Europe/Extreme Justice and Justice League Task Force were created.
+Numerous spin-off teams such as Justice League Europe, Extreme Justice, and Justice League Task Force were created.
 In 1996, these series were cancelled due to low sales.

 The Justice League International featured characters that had previously not been part of the DC Universe, which had been absorbed from the portfolios of other publishers that DC Comics had purchased.
 These included Captain Atom and the Blue Beetle, which were created for Charlton Comics in the 1960s.
 In 1983, DC Comics purchased Charlton Comics and, a few years later, integrated the Blue Beetle and Captain Atom into the DC Universe.
 Captain Marvel, originally from the Fawcett Comics universe, was similarly integrated.

 JLA (1996–2006)

 The cancellation of the aforementioned spin-off books prompted DC to revamp the League as a single team in a single title.
 A new Justice League of America was launched in a September 1996 miniseries Justice League: A Midsummer's Nightmare by Mark Waid and Fabian Nicieza, which returned to the classic cast.
 In 1997, DC Comics launched a new book titled JLA.
 Grant Morrison wrote JLA for the first four years, and they gave the book an epic feel by making the Justice League an allegory for a pantheon of gods, and in their stories they regularly fought villains who threatened the entire world or even the entire cosmos.
-JLA was cancelled in 2006.

-Modern Age (2006–present)
+The ongoing series began its monthly run in January 1997, and concluded in April 2006 after 126 issues.

+This series utilized a "back-to-basics" approach by shifting the focus back on the team's original and most famous seven members (or their successors): Superman, Batman, Wonder Woman, Aquaman, the Flash (Wally West), Green Lantern (Kyle Rayner), and the Martian Manhunter.
+Additionally, the team received a new headquarters, the "Watchtower", based on the Moon.
+JLA quickly became DC's best-selling title, a position it enjoyed on and off for several years.

+Volume 2 (2006–2011)

 The Justice League books more or less continued the trend set by the JLA era: world-shaking threats with epic stakes, with a focus on plot over character development, and strong tie-ins to all the company's crossover events.
-In The New 52 era, the continuity was changed to make Cyborg, one of DC's premiere African American heroes, a founding member of the team.
+In 2006, DC began an ongoing comic series titled Justice League of America (vol. 2).